circleci/circleci-docs/jekyll/_cci2/caching.md

 {% endraw %}

 In the above example,
-if a dependency tree is partially restored by either the second or third cache keys, some dependency managers will incorrectly install on top of an outdated dependency tree.
+if a dependency tree is partially restored by the second or third cache keys, some dependency managers will incorrectly install on top of the outdated dependency tree.

-Instead of a cascading fallback, a more stable option is one specific, version-prefixed cache key.
+Instead of a cascading fallback, a more stable option is a single version-prefixed cache key.

 {% raw %}